xamelllion/parallels-hw/README.md

 | `column`| Parallel processing per-column           |
 | `grid`  | Parallel processing using 2D grid        |

+### Working Modes

+#### Single Image Mode
+- Use `-i` flag to specify input image
+- Use `-o` flag to specify output file path
+- Process one image at a time

+#### Queue Mode (`-q` flag)
+- Specify multiple input images as positional arguments
+- Use `-o` flag to specify output directory
+- All images will be processed with the same filter and mode settings
+- Output files will have the same names as input files in the specified directory
+- Useful for batch processing multiple images with identical settings

 ## Examples

+### Single Image Processing

 1. Apply blur filter with row-level parallelization using 4 threads:
    ```bash